swaptacular/swpt_ca_scripts/README.md

 File location: /some-path/peers/fd75076e66e6bd5f8b7dee0e03bd51a0/sub-ca.crt
 ```

-At this point, the specified sub-directory of the "peers" directory (in this
+At this point, the referred sub-directory of the "peers" directory (in this
 example: `/some-path/peers/fd75076e66e6bd5f8b7dee0e03bd51a0/`) contains all
 the necessary information for your servers to accept and initiate
-authenticated SSL connection to your peer.
+authenticated SSL connections from/to your peer.